koii-network/ezsandbox/Lesson 1/PartII.md

 To make building your task as easy as possible, you can use the autobuild module to build your Task Executable and copy it into your Node.

-To configure the module, open .env.sample and update the template to point to the correct Task Node folder (get the url in the last lesson).
+To configure the module, open .env.example and update the template to point to the correct TaskID (Easy Testing Task ID provided by default).
+Please see [hello-world's README](../hello-world/README.md) for help setting up easy testing task if you haven't already.

-By default, you can just run `yarn debug` inside the `project/` directory and your task will be rebuilt and copied to the correct folder in your node.
+By default, you can just run `yarn prod-debug` inside the `hello-world/` directory and your task will be rebuilt and copied to the correct folder in your node.

 ## Task Flow